NickelodeanUzumaki/clone-shopee/README.md

 # ✍️Description

 - The purpose of doing this web is to practice `HTML`, `CSS`, `JavaScript` and `Web Responsive` (not really lol)
+- This project has the logo for the website and an interesting name lol

 # 💻 Technology